DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-degree-apprenticeships.md

 The salary you’ll earn as a trainee will reflect the level of responsibility that’s suitable for each stage of your teaching apprenticeship course.
 You do not have to pay tuition fees but you will not be eligible for student finance.

-The teacher training providers confirmed so far will offer TDAs in maths, with other subjects likely to be offered too.
+The teacher training providers confirmed so far will offer TDAs in secondary maths, with other subjects likely to be offered too.

 The providers offering teacher degree apprenticeships are:

 * Nottingham Trent University
-* Staffordshire University, in partnership with the Stoke-on-Trent and Staffordshire Teacher Education Collective (SSTEC)
+* Staffordshire University, in partnership with the Stoke-on-Trent and Staffordshire Teacher Education Collective
-* University College London (UCL)
+* University College London
 * University of Brighton
 * University of Huddersfield
 * University of Nottingham